AngeloBarisano/data_management_and_ethics/README.md

 Important:
+Task 1: mention that the FAIR is complied to via GitHub repository

 Task 2: explain why everything is in 3rd NF.
 --> argue which data you ultimately include due to data minimisation